-Even if he barely made it a mile up the trail, you ask?
-Sure.
-Keep in mind that what seemed routine to you may be epic and even quite exciting to him.
+Even if they barely made it a mile up the trail, you ask?
+Celebrate anyway.
+Keep in mind that what seemed routine to you may be epic and even quite exciting to them.

 For example, a few years ago I took my mom snowshoeing in Rocky Mountain National Park.
 We were headed for Dream Lake, which is a totally spectacular Colorado classic.